tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-servicehealthstatefilter.md

 ____
-### PartitionFilters
+### `PartitionFilters`
 __Type__: array of [PartitionHealthStateFilter](sfclient-model-partitionhealthstatefilter.md) <br/>
 __Required__: No<br/>
 <br/>
 Defines a list of filters that specify which partitions to be included in the returned cluster health chunk as children of the service.
 The partitions are returned only if the parent service matches a filter.
 If the list is empty, no partitions are returned.
 All the partitions are used to evaluate the parent service aggregated health state, regardless of the input filters.
 The service filter may specify multiple partition filters.
-For example, it can specify a filter to return all partitions with health state Error and another filter to always include a partition identified by its partition id.
+For example, it can specify a filter to return all partitions with health state Error and another filter to always include a partition identified by its partition ID.